Skip to content

 nanjing walls

 Nanjing is not the typical modern Chinese city.
 It was the capital of China for several centuries and as you can expect there are a lot of historical attractions.
-There are so many things to see and to do that I’ll write a future post talking in detail about Nanjing – Edit: Here’s the post: The 7 Best Tourist Attractions in Nanjing China.
-For a quick reference some of the main attractions include:
+There are many things to see and do, and here you can find my complete guide.

-Qin hu wetland national park (溱湖国家湿地公园) in Taizhou
+Qin Hu Wetland National Park (溱湖国家湿地公园) in Taizhou

 qinhu